Flushed cheeks without fever in babies often signal mild irritation, teething, or environmental factors rather than serious illness.

 Babies have delicate skin that reacts easily to environmental factors.
 Wind, cold weather, or dry air can cause the cheeks to become red and chapped without any infection or fever present.

-Irritants such as saliva (from drooling), harsh soaps, or detergents on clothing can also inflame the skin.
-This type of redness is often patchy and might be accompanied by flaking or rough texture.
+Irritants such as saliva from drooling, harsh soaps, fragranced lotions, or detergents on clothing can also inflame the skin.
+This type of redness is often patchy and might be accompanied by flaking, rough texture, or mild discomfort when touched.

 3. Overheating